BANelsonMD/NSQIP_Python/README.md

 Of note, although you may process and clean the data using a Mac (OS), the TXT files will be sent to you from the ACS in an executable format (EXE), which requires a Windows OS to execute.

 Following combining, processing, and cleaning the data, we will also save the resulting tabulated data in the form of a **Parquet** file as Parquet saves data more efficiently and preserves data types, which will be important as we will be specifying these when cleaning and processing the data.

+As we approach each TXT file for processing and cleaning, it is important to note the variability in column headings and variable reporting across years.
+These make consolidating the data more complicated, but it can be approached methodically.
+I prefer to approach things piecemeal to track bugs/errors intermittently as they appear.